echelonagents/promptengineering-guide/docs/index.md

   - building chatbots and conversational agents
   - summarization and question answering
   - domain-specific automation examples
+- **Case Examples**
+A collection of case examples of LLM and AI Agents applied to real world use cases

 ## Course Schedule
 Week 1: Natural Language Processing